 Why is this important?

 Beyond merely responding to the amazing amount of books and articles that have been produced in the last few years on the quest for the historical Jesus, these questions have profound significance for anyone interested in discovering what is really true.
 Christianity has always been an historical faith.
-By that I don’t mean that it’s recorded in history, but that it claims as the basis for its existence an historical event.
+By that I don’t mean it’s recorded in history, but that it claims as the basis for its existence an historical event.
 Christians who subscribe to the historic, orthodox Christian faith claim that Jesus lived, taught specific things (including dramatic claims regarding himself), was crucified, buried, and rose from the dead.
 We believe many other things as well, but the basis for everything we believe comes back to an historical Jesus: his life, teachings, death and—most crucially—his resurrection.
 Christians believe in this resurrection of Jesus as a literal, space/time event.
 The Christian apostle Paul, writing to other Christian believers, declared, “If Christ has not been raised, then all our preaching is useless, and your faith is useless.
 And we apostles would all be lying about God [1 Corinthians 15:14-15].”

 Most Christians today would still echo this sentiment.
 If the claims in the New Testament are true, they change literally everything and have huge implications for the lives of every single person.
 If the New Testament accounts are not true, then this calls the entire Christian faith into question, at least in its historic, orthodox form.
 The stakes in resolving these questions are enormous, and this is why the academic study of these issues has garnered so much attention.